pingcap/docs/develop/dev-guide-sample-application-python-mysqlclient.md

 TiDB is a MySQL-compatible database.
 And [mysqlclient](https://github.com/PyMySQL/mysqlclient) is a popular open-source driver for Python.

-In this tutorial, use TiDB and mysqlclient to complete the following tasks:
+In this tutorial, you can learn how to use TiDB and mysqlclient to accomplish the following tasks:

-- Prepare your environment.
+- Set up your environment.
-- Connect to TiDB Serverless, TiDB Dedicated or TiDB Self-Hosted using mysqlclient.
+- Connect to TiDB Serverless, TiDB Dedicated, or TiDB Self-Hosted using mysqlclient.
-- Build and run your app.
+- Build and run your application.
 Optionally, you can find sample code snippets for basic CRUD operations.

 > **Note:**
 >
-> This tutorial works with TiDB Serverless, TiDB Dedicated and TiDB Self-Hosted.
+> This tutorial works with TiDB Serverless, TiDB Dedicated, and TiDB Self-Hosted.

 ## Prerequisites